-14 Re-use of protected animals45
+"14 Re-use of protected animals

-- (1) A protected animal that has been subjected to one or more regulated procedures must not be used for a further regulated procedure unless the Secretary of State has consented to such further use and the following conditions are met. - (2) The first condition is that- - (a) the actual severity of the regulated procedure, or each of the regulated procedures, previously applied to the animal has been classified in accordance with conditions included in a project licence by virtue of paragraph 23 of Schedule 2C, and - (b) in a case where more than one regulated procedure has previously been applied to the animal, the actual severity of no more than one of those procedures has been classified as "severe". - (3) The second condition is that a veterinary surgeon with knowledge of the lifetime experience of the animal has advised that the animal's general state of health and well-being has been fully restored following the application of the previous procedure or procedures. - (4) The third condition is that- - (a) the further procedure is to be applied as part of a programme of work specified in a project licence; and - (b) the likely severity of the further procedure was classified by the Secretary of State under section 5B(3)(c) as "non-recovery", "mild" or "moderate". - (5) For the purposes of subsection (1), the consent of the Secretary of State may relate to the specific animal concerned or may relate to animals used in specified procedures or specified circumstances. - (6) But in the case of an animal that has been subjected to a regulated procedure the actual severity of which has been classified as "severe", the consent of the Secretary of State must relate to the specific animal concerned and the Secretary of State may give consent only if- - (a) the Secretary of State has consulted a veterinary surgeon who has examined the animal about whether consent should be given; and - (b) the Secretary of State is satisfied that there are exceptional circumstances that justify the animal being used for the further regulated procedure. - (7) For the purposes of this section, a series of regulated procedures applied to an animal for a particular purpose is to be treated as constituting a single regulated procedure. - 15.-(1) Where a protected animal- - (a) has been subjected to a series of regulated procedures for a particular purpose; and - (b) at the conclusion of the series is suffering or likely to suffer adverse effects as a result of being subjected to the series46, the person who applied those procedures, or the last of them, shall ensure that the animal is immediately killed in accordance with section 15A.47

-(2) Subsection (1) above is without prejudice to any condition of a project licence requiring an animal to be killed at the conclusion of a regulated procedure in circumstances other than those mentioned in that subsection.
+(1) A protected animal that has been subjected to one or more regulated procedures must not be used for a further regulated procedure unless the Secretary of State has consented to such further use and the following conditions are met.

+(2) The first condition is that-

+- (a) the actual severity of the regulated procedure, or each of the regulated procedures, previously applied to the animal has been classified in accordance with conditions included in a project licence by virtue of paragraph 23 of Schedule 2C, and - (b) in a case where more than one regulated procedure has previously been applied to the animal, the actual severity of no more than one of those procedures has been classified as "severe".

+(a) Section 14 was substituted by S.I.
+1998/1974.

+(3) The second condition is that a veterinary surgeon with knowledge of the lifetime experience of the animal has advised that the animal's general state of health and wellbeing has been fully restored following the application of the previous procedure or procedures.

+(4) The third condition is that-

+- (a) the further procedure is to be applied as part of a programme of work specified in a project licence; and - (b) the likely severity of the further procedure was classified by the Secretary of State under section 5B(3)(c) as "non-recovery", "mild" or "moderate".

+(5) For the purposes of subsection (1), the consent of the Secretary of State may relate to the specific animal concerned or may relate to animals used in specified procedures or specified circumstances.

+(6) But in the case of an animal that has been subjected to a regulated procedure the actual severity of which has been classified as "severe", the consent of the Secretary of State must relate to the specific animal concerned and the Secretary of State may give consent only if-

+- (a) the Secretary of State has consulted a veterinary surgeon who has examined the animal about whether consent should be given; and - (b) the Secretary of State is satisfied that there are exceptional circumstances that justify the animal being used for the further regulated procedure.

+(7) For the purposes of this section, a series of regulated procedures applied to an animal for a particular purpose is to be treated as constituting a single regulated procedure."

+Manner in which protected animals are to be killed

-15A Manner in which protected animals are to be killed48
+"15A Manner in which protected animals are to be killed

-- (1) Subject to subsections (8) and (9), a person must not intentionally kill a relevant protected animal unless- - (a) the person kills the animal in a place that is specified in a section 2C licence; - (b) the person kills the animal using an appropriate method; and
+(1) Subject to subsections (8) and (9), a person must not intentionally kill a relevant protected animal unless-

+- (a) the person kills the animal in a place that is specified in a section 2C licence; - (b) the person kills the animal using an appropriate method; and - (c) the person is registered in a register kept by the holder of the section 2C licence (in compliance with a condition included in the licence by virtue of paragraph 2 of Schedule 2C) as being competent to kill animals of that description using that method.
-47 S6(7)(b)